Inquiry Learning Basics for New Teachers

 • Choose attainable essential questions for your age group

-• Place inquiry at the end of a unit and build on existing knowledge
+• Instead of relying on inquiry to teach basic facts, place an inquiry task at the end of a unit to build on existing knowledge

-My students lack the background knowledge to have a meaningful exploration of the topic.
+Concern #4: My students lack the background knowledge for a meaningful exploration of an academic topic.

 There is a case to be made for inquiry-type tasks only being placed near the end of an academic unit after students have learned the basics from you.

-Start with Structured Inquiry, a model in which the teacher retains most of the control.
+Start with guided inquiry, a model in which the teacher retains most of the control.

 You can increase the amount of structure through: